- Posted by Dr. Mitch

 - 0 Comments

 Dr. Mitch has run several medical programs in remote places.
-Enjoy’s exploring new worlds with enthusiastic experts in their fields…anything in medicine, science, history, art, music, engineering, philosophy, multimedia, IT.
+He enjoys exploring new worlds with enthusiastic experts in their fields…anything in medicine, science, history, art, music, engineering, philosophy, multimedia and IT.
 He has recently conceded that he’s not likely going to get to go to the moon in his lifetime.
 But Antarctica is still on the list.